-Your gut contains millions of good and bad bacteria, the balance of which determines the strength of your immune system and your resistance to disease.
+Your gut contains millions of good and bad bacteria, and depending on the balance of good versus bad, it ultimately determines your resistance to disease.

 The key to cultivating good bacteria in your gut and a healthy microbiome, is fermented foods and limiting your intake of processed and refined foods.

-Fermented foods contain natural probiotics which deliver beneficial bacteria into your gut that influence your overall ability to slow down the effects of ageing.
+Fermented foods contain natural probiotics which deliver beneficial bacteria to your gut that greatly influence your ability to slow down the effects of ageing.

 - Pickled Vegetables

 - Organic Yogurt, Sour Cream, Cottage Cheese and Soft Cheeses

 Fermented foods are so important, because when your gut health is in good shape, the rest of your health quickly follows suit.

 Your skin will look healthier and more youthful, you’ll have more energy, you’ll feel lighter and you'll go along way to avoiding many common ailments that eventually lead to chronic disease.

 Raw nuts and seeds are incredibly beneficial to your health and are some of the best anti-aging foods.
 Such foods include: